atodorov/atodorov.github.com/content/_posts/2013-03-26-to-fork-or-not-to-fork-the-mate-story.markdown

 ---
 layout: post
-title: "To fork or not to fork - the MATE story"
+Title: To fork or not to fork - the MATE story
 date: 2013-03-26 10:46
 comments: true
 categories: